janvi-scaletech/splitwise-app/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-### `npm run build:staging`

-Builds the app for staging to the `build` folder.<br>
-It correctly bundles React in staging mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-### `npm run build:prod`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

 ## Eslint guidelines

 Eslint is configured using `eslintConfig` field in `package.json` file.
 If you need to alter existing rules make change to this property.